kubernetes-sigs/lws/site/content/en/docs/concepts/rollout-strategy/_index.md

 Rolling update is vital to online services with zero downtime.
 For LLM inference services, this is particularly important, which helps to mitigate stockout.
 Two different configurations are supported in LWS, `maxUnavailable` and `maxSurge`:

 - `MaxUnavailable`: Indicates how many replicas are allowed to be unavailable during the update, the unavailable number is based on the spec.replicas.
 Defaults to 1.
+Note that only values >= 1 are supported.
 - `MaxSurge`: Indicates how many extra replicas can be deployed during the update.
 Defaults to 0.

-Note that maxSurge and maxUnavailable can not both be zero at the same time.

 Here's a leaderWorkerSet configured with rollout strategy, you can find the example [here](https://github.com/kubernetes-sigs/lws/blob/main/docs/examples/sample/lws-rollout-strategy.yaml):